 Dr. Heidi R. Lewis

-David & Lucile Packard Professor of Feminist & Gender Studies at Colorado College, Inaugural Editor-in-Chief of Oxford Bibliographies in Gender & Women's Studies, and Series Editor of Expanding Frontiers: Interdisciplinary Approaches to Studies of Women, Gender, and Sexuality
+David & Lucile Packard Professor of Feminist & Gender Studies at Colorado College, Inaugural Editor-in-Chief of Oxford Bibliographies in Gender & Women's Studies, Series Editor of Expanding Frontiers: Interdisciplinary Approaches to Studies of Women, Gender, and Sexuality, and Immediate Past President of the National Women's Studies Association

-Building on Frontiers: A Journal of Women’s Studies and its commitment to publications that are “diverse and decisively interdisciplinary,” we seek single-authored monographs and collaborative projects by and about BIPOC and LGBTQIA+ peoples and communities that center negotiations of multiple and intersecting sites of affiliation, identity, and politics.
-More specifically, we seek projects that formulate uniquely critical and intersectional perspectives on settler colonialism, carceral regimes, comparative ethnic and Indigenous studies, cultural studies, disability studies, cultural geographies, and transnational feminisms.
-We are also interested in various subjects and investigative methodologies like public policy, social movements, media, and expressive cultures.
+Building on Frontiers: A Journal of Women’s Studies and its commitment to publications that are “diverse and decisively interdisciplinary,” we seek single-authored monographs and collaborative projects by and about BIPoC and LGBTQIA+ peoples and communities that center negotiations of multiple and intersecting sites of affiliation, identity, and politics.
+More specifically, we seek projects that formulate uniquely critical and intersectional perspectives on settler colonialism, carceral regimes, comparative ethnic and Indigenous studies, cultural studies, disability studies, cultural geographies, transnational feminisms, public policy, social movements, media, and expressive cultures.

 While “Expanding Frontiers” evokes the founding and expansion of knowledge in feminism and WGS, the concept of “frontiers” also evokes dominant, anti-Indigenous ideologies and the amplification of white supremacy in political, academic, and intellectual structures.
 The series aims to highlight how these historical realities have been deployed to reproduce hegemonic structures of inequality.
 Thus, we invite submissions that critique these foundations and forward nuanced, intersectional analyses to demonstrate how contingently constructed categories have material consequences for individuals based on their social locations.